embodied-generalist/embodied-generalist/README.md

 4. Go through [task and data](#task-and-data), [model weights](#model-weights), and you are ready to [run](#running).

 ## Task and Data
-**Data preparation.** The data includes two components: scan data and language annotations.
-Download from [Google Drive](https://drive.google.com/drive/folders/1dko2dzdwRWSK3hi1liBpGHZ8Dz97jXdP?usp=sharing).
+**Data preparation.** The [data](https://drive.google.com/drive/folders/1dko2dzdwRWSK3hi1liBpGHZ8Dz97jXdP?usp=sharing) includes two components: scan data and language annotations.
 - **Scan data.** To simplify the preparation and save storage, we streamline the scan data (point clouds and instance segments), which is less than 10G yet already sufficient for experiments on **LEO**.
 You can download the compressed files from the links below and arrange the data according to the illustration of scan data structure.
   - **ScanNet**: [pcd_with_global_alignment](https://drive.google.com/file/d/1N9LQfDlC0UxJCPefdYeP54TT-TfwOrLh/view?usp=sharing), [mask (Mask3D proposals)](https://drive.google.com/file/d/1AACMAjlFFGZsKJYAh8hFikFGKtYC6epk/view?usp=sharing).
   - **3RScan**: [3RScan-ours-align](https://drive.google.com/file/d/11xltRZ2BVzJWN4uqOAQgbLspWjacQyAJ/view?usp=sharing).